isomerpages/mci-pac/pages/faq.md

 ##### Q9: Why do I need to submit a police report for a lost PAC?

-The PAC is an official pass providing the holder with access to government information and events.
-To prevent misuse of the card, MCI would require a police report on record as proof that the card has been lost.
+As the PAC is an official pass to government events, to prevent any misuse of the card, we would require a police report for our record to prove that it has been reported lost.

+##### Q10: Why do I need to login with a SingPass?
+Login using SingPass (Singapore Personal Access) is required as it provides stronger security which can better protect your personal data.
+For more information, please refer to SingPass website (www.singpass.gov.sg).

+##### Q11: Why can’t an intern or contract staff apply for a PAC?
+We encourage full-fledged journalists to cover the events as interns and contract staff may not be conversant with our guidelines.

+##### Q12: How long does it take to process a PAC?
+The average time taken to process a PAC is between 2 to 4 weeks.
+However, processing time will be longer during the mass renewal exercise (which will be announced on the website) and certain government events.

+##### Q13: What is a Business Registration Number or UEN?
+UEN or Unique Entity Number is a standard identification number for entities to interact with government agencies.
+Depending on its nature, an entity may obtain a UEN by registering itself with an appropriate UEN issuance agency as listed in www.uen.gov.sg.